5 Top Tips for Finding a Good Groom

 5. Move quickly!

-An unprecedented number of new jobseekers are signing up on The Grooms List every day – take a look frequently, contact them quickly, interview quickly, follow up and secure them quickly.
+An unprecedented number of new jobseekers are signing up on The Grooms List every day – take a look frequently, contact them quickly, interview them quickly, follow up and secure them quickly.
 Don’t leave applicants for your job languishing – get back to them to either accept or reject their application, so you can arrange an interview with them, or they can move on from your vacancy.
 It’s competitive out there and the early bird catches the worm.
 Whilst you’re busy deliberating someone else is busy offering them a job.
 We check every profile before it is published to The Grooms List and we really don’t hold anyone back, once we have checked them we release them to the website for all clients to access.
 You snooze you lose!

 We regularly post tips, guidelines and industry information to our Advice, Articles and Blog page, so do visit regularly to find the latest information for employers.
 If you are not already receiving our emails, please do subscribe to our employer’s mailing list for news, tips, guidelines and candidate previews and our unique preset quick search links, delivered straight to your inbox.